 Check the Footage.
 When finished, check the playback again to make sure everything was recorded correctly.

 USING THE REALPLAYER TRIMMER TO MAKE YOUR HOLIDAY VIDEO CARDS

-If you don’t already have RealPlayer, you can download it free by clicking the orange button in the top right corner of this page.
+If you don’t already have RealCloud, you can download it free by clicking here.
 It has all you need to trim the video and share it with friends and family on Facebook.
-After importing the video into the RealPlayer Library, and use the RealPlayer trim to make sure you have only the footage you want.
-Simply, right-click on the thumbnail image for the imported video in the Library, and select “Trim…”
+After importing the video into the RealCloud Library, and use the Trim option found under Edits to make sure you have only the footage you want.
+Simply, right-click on the thumbnail image for the imported video in the Library, and select “Edit,” then select “Trim…”

 The entire video you shot opens in the RealPlayer Trimmer.
 Now, play and/or “scrub” through the video to find the specific segment you want.
 Just grab and move the “handles” at the head and tail to pick the part you want.
 Then, press the green “play” button to see and hear just the selected segment of the video.
 Continue to adjust the head and tail as necessary until you have the video card you want.